Bangka - North Sulawesi

 The current can be strong and visibility is around 15 metres.

-hiding under the table Corals.
-Take a good look at the Coral covered pinnacles and you may see Moray Eels, Frogfishes and Pygmy Seahorses
+Take a good look at the coral covered pinnacles and you may see Moray eels, Frogfish and, for divers with a trained eye, the Pygmy Seahorse

 Lagoon Sahaung - [3]